shitu13/DSA-Practice/README.md

 - **beecrowd:** [find me here](https://judge.beecrowd.com/en/users/statistics/133837)

 Feel free to check out my profiles to see my progress and achievements on these platforms.
+Btw, I often use [My Compiler](https://www.mycompiler.io/@shitu13) as a code compiler and [GitHub Gist](https://gist.github.com/shitu13) to paste codes.

 ## Platforms